 Follow Best Practices

-You’ll obviously need to get permission, or an opt-in, from customers before you can start sending them marketing text messages.
+You’ll obviously need to get permission, or an opt-in, from customers before you can start sending them marketing text messages through an SMS gateway.
 It’s easy to grow your contact list with a keyword campaign that encourages customers to opt-in by texting a specific word to a short code — think something like “text DEALS to 762672 to get exclusive offers”.

 You’ll want to keep your marketing text messages short, sweet, and to the point.
 Customers won’t bother reading lengthy texts and might opt out of future messages entirely.
 You’ve got about 160 characters in which to pique a customer’s interest, get your message across, and close with a call to action.
 There’s no room for anything more than a good hook, a little info, and information about how to access the offer.